digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

       ..
 TODO: refer to another section explaining exactly that, when we have it.

   **TemplateName.Contract**
       Represents an actual contract on the ledger.
 It contains a field for the contract ID (of type ``TemplateName.ContractId``) and a field for the template data (of type ``TemplateName``).
-With the static method ``TemplateName.Contract.fromIdAndRecord``, you can deserialize a `CreatedEvent <https://docs.daml.com/app-dev/bindings-java/javadocs/com/daml/ledger/javaapi/data/CreatedEvent.html>`__ to an instance of ``TemplateName.Contract``.
+With the static method ``TemplateName.Contract.fromCreatedEvent``, you can deserialize a `CreatedEvent <https://docs.daml.com/app-dev/bindings-java/javadocs/com/daml/ledger/javaapi/data/CreatedEvent.html>`__ to an instance of ``TemplateName.Contract``.

   .. literalinclude:: ./code-snippets/Templates.daml